-The Department for Education has published a new guide for parents, ‘What to expect in the Early Years Foundation Stage’ (formerly ‘What to expect when’) which guides parents through what to expect in their child’s development.
+The Department for Education has published a new guide for parents, ‘What to expect in the Early Years Foundation Stage’ (formerly ‘What to expect when’) which guides parents through what to expect in their child’s development at different ages.

-It aligns with the new Development Matters to help practitioners engage with parents about their child’s development.
+It aligns with the new Development Matters to help practitioners engage with parents about their child’s development and to advise them of what skills or concepts their child will be learning at each stage.

 Please click on the link below to view this useful document.